BarnabasRobotics/Barnabas-Instructors-Guide/lessons/_bot_lessons_home/08/index.md

 {% include youtube.html id="8PZ5Y22Un5o" %}

-1. Write code to do the following:
+1. Write code to do the following below.
+This is the first few notes of "Hot Cross Buns!"
    - Play “B4 for 1 sec
    - Rest for 1 sec
    - Play “A4” for 1 sec